laeva-lady/dev-env/README.md

 # Installation

 > [!IMPORTANT]
-> the `DEV_ENV` environment variable need to be set to the path where the git repo is/will be
+> the `WORKSTATION` environment variable need to be set to the path where the git repo is/will be

 ## First option
 run